Space week day 1: Brain health in space - stress and inflammation.

 The blood-brain barrier is a protective shield of tightly packed cells lining brain blood vessels.
 It allows essential nutrients to pass through while blocking harmful substances like toxins and pathogens, safeguarding brain function.

-The integrity of the blood-brain barrier is crucial for maintaining a stable environment in the brain, and when it is compromised, it can lead to neuroinflammation, a process where the brain’s immune cells become overactive and cause damage to the brain itself.
-Studies in humans have shown that exposure to space radiation and microgravity can alter the function of this barrier, leading to potential long-term cognitive impairments.
+Studies in humans have shown that exposure to space radiation and microgravity can alter the function of the blood-barrier, leading to potential long-term cognitive impairments.

 Some biomarkers related to blood-brain barrier damage, such as specific proteins and molecules found in blood or cerebrospinal fluid, have already been identified.
 These biomarkers could serve as early warning signs, allowing for more targeted treatments or protective measures to be developed for astronauts on extended missions.